 People can become infected with Salmonella from eating food contaminated with the bacteria or by having contact with an infected animal's feces.
-Approximately 1,300 people with Salmonella infections are reported each year in Ohio; however, the true number of Ohioans infected each year is likely higher because many people do not seek medical treatment and are not diagnosed with Salmonella.
-Children less than 5 years of age, adults older than 60 years of age and people who are immunocompromised are at a higher risk for severe infection from Salmonella.
+Approximately 1,600 people with Salmonella infections are reported each year in Ohio; however, the true number of Ohioans infected each year is likely higher because many people do not seek medical treatment and are not diagnosed with Salmonella.
+Children younger than 5 years of age, adults older than 65 years of age, and people who are immunocompromised are at a higher risk for severe infection from Salmonella.

 The Centers for Disease Control and Prevention (CDC) has investigated multiple Salmonella outbreaks associated with live chicks and ducklings.
-There have been at least 76 such outbreaks since 2000.
-Last year, there were six multistate outbreaks of human Salmonella infections linked to live poultry.
-A total of 334 people from 47 states were infected during these outbreaks.
+There have been more than 80 such outbreaks nationwide since 2010.
+Last year, there were 12 multistate outbreaks of human Salmonella infections linked to live poultry.
+A total of 1,135 people from 48 states, the District of Columbia, and Puerto Rico were infected during these outbreaks, including 55 Ohioans.